Physical Therapy Treatments For Traumatic Brain Injury (TBI)

 Traumatic brain injuries are often preventable.

-It is important that you take steps to protect your head when taking part in a risky activity.
+It’s important that you take steps to protect your head when taking part in any risky activities.

-It is also important to be aware of the signs and symptoms of traumatic brain injury so you can seek immediate medical attention should they occur.
+It’s also important to be aware of the signs and symptoms of a traumatic brain injury, so that you can seek immediate medical attention should it occur.

 Some additional steps you can take to prevent traumatic brain injury include:

-• Wear a helmet when taking part in activities that have a risk of falling
+• Wearing a helmet when taking part in activities that have a risk of falling

-• Always use seatbelt when driving, and secure infants in an appropriate car seat
+• Always using seatbelt when driving, and secure infants in an appropriate car seat

-• Supervise children playing in fall prone areas like playgrounds
+• Supervising children playing in fall prone areas like playgrounds

-• Put up child proof barriers in your home
+• Putting up child proof barriers in your home

-• Educate adolescents about the factors associated with brain injury in car crashes, such as alcohol, speeding, and texting while driving
+• Educating adolescents about the factors associated with brain injury in car crashes, such as alcohol, speeding, and texting while driving

-• Educate adolescence about concussions or severe sport injuries
+• Educating adolescents about concussions or severe sport injuries

-• Educate seniors about the risks of falls in home due to activities such as ladder climbing, vacuuming stairs, and walking on wet floors
+• Educating seniors about the risks of falls in home due to activities such as ladder climbing, vacuuming stairs, and walking on wet floors

 Book Your Appointment With Capitol Physical Therapy Today

-Living with a traumatic brain injury is a challenge, but you don’t have to go through it alone.
+Living with a traumatic brain injury can be challenging, but you don’t have to go through it alone.

-At Capitol Physical Therapy, our qualified physical therapists can help you manage your symptoms and recover from traumatic brain injury.
+At Capitol Physical Therapy, our qualified physical therapists can help you manage your symptoms and offer treatment for a traumatic brain injury.

 Book your appointment with Capitol Physical Therapy today.